Another month is over. Your bills have arrived.

 This concept was the inspiration for the One Percent Challenge.

 I recently stumbled across this concept again while researching effective teaching techniques.

-As you know, I’m creating a real estate investing course.
-One of my biggest priorities is designing the material in a way that produces results, rather than just presents information.
+One of our biggest priorities for our real estate investment course is to design the material in a way that produces results, rather than just presents information.

-In service of that goal, I’ve been spending a lot of time studying the learning process — learning how humans learn.
+In service of that goal, I spend a lot of time studying the learning process — learning how humans learn.